sanity-io/demo-ecommerce/README.md

 ## Installation

-1. Update the following configuration files (optional)
+These installation instructions assume you have already installed and configured [Sanity Connect][sanity-connect] on your Shopify store.

-    - **`sanity.config.ts`**: point to your Sanity project's `dataset` and `projectId`
-    - **`hydrogen.config.ts`**: point to your Shopify storefront's `storeDomain` and `storefrontToken`
+1. Duplicate the `.env.example` file to `.env` and replace the values to point to your Sanity project's `dataset` and `projectId`, and your Shopify storefront's `storeDomain` and `storefrontToken`

-    You can skip this step if you'd like to run the starter with our test data.

-    Remember to update your shop's domain and Storefront API token!

 2. Install dependencies and start the development server